What is a Joint Venture?

 Corporations, Partnerships, and Limited Liability Companies and also other business entities can survive as a JV.

 The characteristics of a Joint Venture are as follows –

 A joint venture is entered between two or more parties to merge each other's qualitative features.
 The company possesses a special characteristic which another company might lack.

 Joint venture agreement between two or more organizations which might be of the same country or two different countries who diversifies in culture and ethics, different technology, have a chance to endure the possibility of inheriting one another’s characteristic need for each one’s requirement thus developing the target audience in their own hemisphere.

-For a joint venture there is no separate governing body which regulates or refines the activities of the venture.
+For a joint venture, there is no separate governing body that regulates or refines the activities of the venture.
 While they are into a corporate structure, the Ministry of Corporate Affairs like any other corporate check also keeps a check on this structure as well.

 Advantages of Joint Venture

-The most important joint venture advantages which can help the business to grow faster, increase their productivity and generate profits.
+The most important joint venture advantages can help businesses to grow faster, increase their productivity and generate profits.
 Benefits of joint ventures include: